Boise Cascade

 The company has approximately 6,000 employees across North America.
-Its logo, designed in the 1960s, depicts a pine tree inside the containing circle.

 The company is neither affiliated with the Canadian paper company Cascades nor is there any connection to Boise, Inc. or Boise Paper, a division of Packaging Corporation of America.

 History

 Boise Cascade Corporation was formed in 1957 through the merger of Cascade Lumber Company of Yakima, Washington, and Boise Payette Lumber Company of Boise.
 Robert Hansberger of Boise Payette became the CEO, and the new corporation focused on ownership and management of timberlands, the growing and harvesting of timber, and the manufacturing and distribution of lumber products and building materials.
 By late 1958, the company had established more than 100 retail outlets for its wholesale distribution business.
 That same year, BC's first paper mill became operational in Wallula, Washington, to produce corrugated shipping containers.

 The 1960s saw the company's swift expansion into the forest products industry, as well as wide variety of other businesses.
 Boise Cascade owned concrete ready-mix plants, plastic manufacturing plants, textiles, and sand and gravel companies.
 In 1964, the company entered office products distribution.
 The mid-1960s brought an even more diverse portfolio including ownership of a motor home manufacturer, a cruise line, involvement in real estate and recreation projects, and an acquisition in the engineering and construction business for major utilities.
 Boise native William Agee joined the company in 1964 and was the chief financial officer from 1969 to May 1972; the stock price rapidly rose to $77 in 1969, but was down to $15 by the fall of 1971.

 Boise Cascade's current headquarters in Boise was built in 1970, designed by architecture firm Skidmore, Owings & Merrill.
 With the share price at around eleven dollars, Hansberger resigned in October 1972; John Fery was promoted to CEO and moved the company back to its core competencies of building materials and paper products.
 As the 1980s progressed, a decline in the housing market led to a downsizing in building products distribution business, and by 1987, all retail outlets had been sold or closed.